ao link

 Genuswave, the company that developed and marketed the technology, was due to deploy the system at three salmon farms in 2016.

-While these systems are now in use overseas, however, in Scotland regulators are still weighing up whether the new systems will be permitted for use in aquaculture.
+While such systems are now in use overseas, however, in Scotland regulators are still weighing up whether the new systems will be permitted for use in aquaculture.
 For the smart minds that created this technology, it must be a frustrating situation.

 Linked InXFacebook